the-muses-ltd/Cassandra-Gatsby-Frontend/README.md

 </h1>

 Using a GraphQL database not only allows us to further reduce the cost of accessing data to our students, but has future proofed our data to be used by other non-profit organisations.

+- **Interested in learning GraphQL or the Prisma framework?
+[Take a look at their documentation.(https://www.prisma.io/docs/).**